bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 0: 00:36:44

-It's basically useless, but it is a step towards package relay which itself is a useful and important upgrade one day hopefully right yes okay great so these are we've now discussed six five of the most important upgrades in Bitcoin Core.
+It's basically useless, but it is a step towards package relay which itself is a useful and important upgrade one day hopefully right

+Speaker 1: 00:36:54

+Yes

+Speaker 0: 00:36:55

+Okay, great, so these are we've now discussed six five of the most important upgrades in Bitcoin Core.
 That's the episode actually, right?

 Speaker 1: 00:37:06